 Consent must be given expressly when it concerns sensitive personal information.
 Although not expressly stated in the Quebec Private Sector Act, it is understood that implied consent is permissible for non-sensitive personal information.

 The Quebec Information Technology Act also requires express consent for biometric data.

 In order to obtain valid consent, organisations must be transparent about their practices and must disclose information specified by law, when the information is collected and, subsequently, upon request.

-Please see section 5.1 above regarding express and implied consent.
+Please see section on consent above regarding express and implied consent.
 Contracts may include or incorporate express consent, or give rise to a basis for implied consent, depending on the circumstances.

-Quebec's privacy laws permit organisations to collect, use, and disclose personal information without consent where required by law and to disclose information, for example:
+Quebec's privacy laws permit organisations to collect, use, and disclose personal information without consent where required by law, for example:

 - when information is required for the purposes of the prosecution of an offence under an Act applicable in Quebec; or

 - for the prevention, detection or repression of crime or statutory offences, if the information is needed for the prosecution of an offence under an Act applicable in Quebec.